 Here, we scored based on our own experience of ease of use, plus research into account stability.
 The number and ease of integrations contributed to this score.
 Finally, we gave some weight to the input of real-world users as recorded in third-party user review sites like Capterra.
 Square also did well in this category.

-Wave is a Pay-as-you-go payment platform, so there are no monthly fees associated with accepting payments on Wave.
+Wave is a Pay-as-you-go payment platform with a free Starter plan and a paid Pro plan.
+There are no monthly fees associated with accepting payments on Wave.
 You only need to pay for the processing fees per transaction.

-For all other card brands except American Express, Wave charges 2.9% + 60 cents per transaction.
-Payments received with an American Express card are charged 3.4% + 60 cents.
-Merchants accepting payments through ACH/ bank transfers are charged 1% with a $1 minimum fee.
+For all other card brands except American Express, Wave charges 2.9% + 60 cents per transaction (2.9% + 0 cents for the first 10 transactions if you subscribe to the monthly Pro plan).
+Payments received with an American Express card are charged 3.4% + 60 cents (3.4% + 0 cents for the first 10 transactions if you subscribe to the monthly Pro plan).
+Merchants accepting payments through ACH or bank transfers are charged 1% with a $1 minimum fee.

-Yes, Wave is PCI DSS Level 1, which means all transaction data is encrypted, including credit card information saved for recurring payments.
-It also comes with a combination of built-in and third-party fraud detection/ fraud prevention tools and analytics to protect merchants from fraudulent transactions.
+Yes, Wave is PCI DSS Level 1-compliant, which means all transaction data is encrypted, including credit card information saved for recurring payments.
+It also comes with a combination of built-in and third-party fraud detection and fraud prevention tools and analytics to protect merchants from fraudulent transactions.

 By default, Wave transfers funds to a merchant’s bank account after two business days, while ACH transfers are completed between two to seven days.
 However, an instant funding option is available for a fee.
 Wave also provides merchants instant access to their funds via the Wave mobile app through Wave Money, which acts like a digital wallet similar to a PayPal balance.